 Laravel comes packed with many ways to authenticate users.
 When installing a new application and wanting to add authentication to it, your choices are not limited.
-The options available to authenticate users within Laravel:
+The options available for user authentication within Laravel include:

-Facade that ships with the framework.
-To use it, just ensure that your database has a record for the user that you want to authenticate; thus, we can simply find the user and log him or her in as follows:
+If you want to use the Auth facade in your Laravel application, just ensure that your database has a record for the user that you want to authenticate; thus, we can simply find the user and log them in as follows:

 $user = User::where('email', 'email@example.com');